North Wales Bikepacking

 Trails through the UNESCO World Heritage Slate Landscape of Northwest Wales

-5 world class mountain biking trail centres on the NW400 at: Penmachno, Gwydir Mawr, Coed y Brenin, Dyfi Forest, Llandegla
+5 world class mountain biking trail centres: Penmachno, Gwydir Mawr, Coed y Brenin, Dyfi Forest, Llandegla

 Bwlch y Groes, the second highest road pass in Wales (NW400)